AlexandreMahdhaoui/MongoNow/README.md

 # Usage:

-- Create a MongoNowClient instance and start
+- Create a MongoNowClient instance and start exploring its content:
 ```python
 from mongonow import MongoNowClient